spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 your system administrator has a license server running and has installed network licenses for Intel packages.

-To use an Intel license server client-side, i.e., by an Intel installer to install licensed library packages or compilers, the client needs to find out or be told the host name(s) and port number(s) of the license server, which can be done by three methods, all described at
+To use an Intel license server client-side, e.g., by an Intel installer to install licensed library packages or compilers, the client needs to find out or be told the host name(s) and port number(s) of the license server, which can be done by three methods, all described at